-The pharmaceutical setpoint value entered into the 770MAX is the percentage safety margin below the limits to activate the setpoint.
-For example, the USP table conductivity limit at 15°C is 1.0 μ S/cm.
-If the setpoint value is set at 40% then the setpoint will activate whenever the conductivity goes above 0.6 μ S/cm at 15°C.
+The USP setpoint is a high limit used for pharmaceutical water monitoring with non-temperature compensated measurements.
+USP (United conductivity States Pharmacopoeia <645>) requires that non-temperature compensated conductivity of pharmaceutical waters must be below limits based on temperature.
+A table of these limits is stored in the 770MAX memory.
+The 770MAX USP setpoint automatically changes with the water temperature.
+A percent safety margin below the USP limit can also be set.
+For example, the USP table limit at 15°C is 1.0 $\mu$ S/cm.
+If the setpoint value is set at 40% then the setpoint will activate whenever the conductivity goes above 0.6 μS/cm at 15°C.